2020-2021 APPLICATIONS OPEN! DEADLINE OCTOBER 15, 2020

 HCI will support tech companies that build foundational technologies that support transformative sectors like AI, quantum computing, 5G, IoT, UAV, virtual reality, and beyond.

-You should expect to hear back from the ventureLAB team within three weeks after the application deadline.
+You should expect to hear back from the ventureLAB team by the end of November 2020.

 No. However, we will work with companies at the right stage to help identify potential public and private funding opportunities.